Managing Stress to Live Healthy With Arthritis

 By: Beth Axtell

-The strain of coping with arthritis can amp up stress and anxiety – a condition that affects as many as 1 in 3 people with arthritis.
+The strain of coping with arthritis can amp up stress and anxiety – a condition that affects as many as 1 in 3 people with arthritis – and fears from the new coronavirus threat only make it worse.
 Stress, in turn, can worsen the symptoms of chronic diseases and contribute to a host of other problems.

 “When we are stressed or perceive a threat, our body responds with physiologic responses that prepare us to fight or escape the enemy,” says Rudy Nydegger, PhD, a clinical psychologist and professor emeritus at Union Graduate College in Schenectady, N.Y.
 “Our heart rate and breathing speed up, our muscles tense and blood flow to the brain increases, putting us in a state of high awareness.”